Canadian Forces Operational Uniforms

 Temperate Woodland Cadpat Uniform

-The OG 107 green combat uniform has now been completely replaced by the Cadpat series of uniforms.
+By 2000, the Olive Green (OG 107) combat uniform had been the standard Canadian Armed Forces Operational Dress for almost 40 years. now been completely replaced by the Cadpat series of uniforms.
 The basic uniform consists of a helmet and cover, wide brim combat hat, various patterns of coat, shirt, and trousers.

 User Trials TW Cadpat Lightweight Coat (Shirt)